Kitakata (Fukushima Prefecture): A town of storehouses with over 4,000 surviving storehouses

 Google Maps

-Higashimachi Kurayashiki Kaiyokan is now a tourist information center.
+Higashimachi Kurayashiki Kaiyokan, which is now a tourist information center

-Higashimachi Kurayashiki Kaiyokan is a warehouse that was used as the residence of the former Igarashi family, who led the Kitakata industry in raw silk production and silk reeling.
-Currently, it has been donated to Kitakata City, has been renovated, and is used as an Odatsuke tourist information center and free space.
-The construction date is the late Edo period.
+Higashimachi Kurayashiki Kaiyokan is a storehouse that was used as the residence of the former Igarashi family, who led Kitakata's industry in raw silk production and silk reeling.
+It has now been donated to Kitakata City and renovated, and is used as the Odatsuki Tourist Information Center and a free space.
+It was built in the late Edo period

 - Facility name: Higashimachi Kurayashiki Kaiyokan (Kurayashiki Odatsuki Tourist Information Center)